📋 Article Contents

 - You live in an apartment building with many networks around you

-- You have multiple devices and are experiencing delays
+- You have many devices connected and are experiencing delays

 In all these cases, changing the channel is a simple and free solution that can work wonders!

-In Greece we have 13 channels, but only 3 are truly reliable:
+In Greece we have 13 channels, but only 3 are really reliable and they don't "step" on each other:

 Channel 1